 Type of logs which users to track records of user online activities.
 When digital privacy companies need to monitor their multi-login features, these records become useful.

-VPN can monitor each user activities including web requests, what kind of files are downloading etc. in other words, VPN servers can route all web traffic comes through their network.
+VPNs can monitor each user’s activities including web requests, what kind of files are downloading etc. in other words, VPN servers can route all web traffic comes through their network.

 5 Eyes, 9 Eyes & 14 Eyes Countries

-5 Eyes, 9 Eyes & 14 Eyes are standard terms involving with the VPN and other privacy tools.
-These are international surveillance alliances countries who work to collect and share mass surveillance data.
+5 Eyes, 9 Eyes & 14 Eyes are standard terms involving the VPN and other privacy tools.
+These are international surveillance alliances countries that work to collect and share mass surveillance data.
 On the other hand, these countries acting as one global surveillance entity and spy on users and their activities (as examples documents, location data, calls, etc.).

 It is worth to know that in many countries, data retention is legal while in some countries like Australia, it is mandatory.
 Unless a user does not use an excellent VPN service, it is easy to log all user DNS requests and collect the data (BTW, I recommend using a no-log DNS as well).

 - 5 Eyes countries: Australia, Canada, New Zealand, United Kingdom, United States;